jasonbraganza/rederb/work-log.md

 - [X] get stem from path and tag to feed url
 - [X] split path to get end folder to tag on to url
 - [X] and prints things out
-- [ ] figure out how to read in teh contents of a directory and print filenames to screen
+- [ ] figure out how to read in the contents of a directory and print filenames to screen
 - [ ] figure out how to import a tag package and get it to read the filenames you give it and print out the metadata it gets
 - [ ] Figure out how to write images from metadata to disk
 - [ ] Write slowly.
 Learn how types work as you go.